freeplane/docs/src/docs/getting-started/Distributions.md

-Freeplane is available for differents Operating systems.
-All Freeplane setup files are available for [download here](https://sourceforge.net/projects/freeplane/).
+Freeplane is available for differents Operating Systems.
+All Freeplane setup files are available for [download here](https://sourceforge.net/projects/freeplane/files/freeplane%20stable).

 Please find below recommendations to choose which **file to download before installing Freeplane on your computer**.